jina-ai/finetuner/docs/walkthrough/create-training-data.md

 For cross-modality (text-to-image) fine-tuning with CLIP, you should create a root `Document` which wraps two {class}`~docarray.array.chunk`s with the `image` and `text` modality.
 The image and text form a pair.
-During the training, CLIP learns to place documents which are part of a pair close to each other and documents which are not part of a pair far from each other.
+During the training, CLIP learns to place documents that are part of a pair close to each other and documents that are not part of a pair far from each other.
-Accordingly, no further labels need to be provided.
+As a result, no further labels need to be provided.

-Evaluation data should be created the same way as the training data in the examples above.
+Evaluation data should be created in the same way as the training data in the examples above.

 ```{admonition} CLIP model explained
 :class: hint